 What can be done to counter this?

-The opthomological treatment of the dry macular degeneration is extremely difficult.
-Because the onset of dry macular degeneration, however, usually goes unnoticed for a long time by those afflicted, it is very important to have regular eye exams by an eye doctor in order to begin with treatment as soon as possible.
+The orthodox eye care treatment provided by ophthalmologists of the dry macular degeneration is extremely difficult, whereas the vision acupuncture in these cases is much more promising.
+As the onset of dry macular degeneration, however, usually goes unnoticed for a long time by those afflicted, it is very important to have regular eye exams by an eye doctor in order to begin with a natural treatment as soon as possible.
 Eye doctors are able to recognise the onset of macular degeneration early on, usually long before the patient notices any visual impairment.

 In the case of wet macular degeneration, several traditional medical treatments such as laser treatment, photodynamic therapy, angiogenesis inhibitors and surgical methods have been proved in some cases to slow the progression of the disease.
 By no means, however, can traditional medicine help all patients, and some treatments are associated with great risks.

 The eye acupuncture method developed by Prof. Boel can be employed for both forms of macular degeneration, either to supplement the medical treatment or -- if the doctors cannot offer any medical treatment -- as an alternative method.